Inexpensive Hard Floor Ideas That Look Authentic

 So for me, hard floors weren't just a design choice - they were a sanity saver.
 And the best part?
 They didn't have to cost a fortune.

-When we moved into our new home, we decided to upgrade our floor and invested in real oak-topped flooring throughout.
-It’s absolutely beautiful and feels luxurious underfoot, but that experience made me appreciate both ends of the spectrum - premium natural wood and the clever, affordable alternatives that look almost identical.
+When we moved into our new home, we decided to upgrade and invested in real oak-topped flooring throughout.
+It's absolutely beautiful and feels luxurious underfoot.
+But that experience also made me appreciate both ends of the spectrum - premium natural wood and the clever, affordable alternatives that look almost identical.

 Why choose hard flooring?